zarr-developers/VirtualiZarr/examples/virtualizarr-with-lithops/README.md

 ```

 ## Cleaning up
-To rebuild the Litops image, delete the existing one by running
+To rebuild the Lithops image, delete the existing one by running
 ```bash
 lithops runtime delete -b aws_lambda -d virtualizarr-runtime
 ```